-A comprehensive and optimized data model helps create a simplified, logical database that eliminates redundancy, reduces storage requirements, and enables efficient retrieval.
+A comprehensive and optimised data model helps create a simplified, logical database that eliminates redundancy, reduces storage requirements, and enables efficient retrieval.
 It also equips all systems with a ‘single source of truth’ – which is essential for effective operations and provable compliance with regulations and regulatory requirements.
-Data modeling is a key step in two vital functions of a digital enterprise.
+Data modelling is a key step in two vital functions of a digital enterprise.

-Software development projects (new or customizations) performed by IT professionals
+Software development projects (new or customisations) performed by IT professionals

-Analytics and visualization – or business intelligence – a primary decision-making tool for users
+Analytics and visualisation – or business intelligence – a primary decision-making tool for users

-With increasing data volumes and growing numbers of users, organizations need a way to turn raw data into actionable information for decision-making.
+With increasing data volumes and growing numbers of users, organisations need a way to turn raw data into actionable information for decision-making.
 Not surprisingly, the demand for data analytics has grown dramatically.
-Data visualization makes data even more accessible to users by presenting the data graphically.
+Data visualisation makes data even more accessible to users by presenting the data graphically.

-Today’s data models transform raw data into useful information that can be turned into dynamic visualizations.
-Data modeling prepares the data for analysis: cleansing the data, defining the measures and dimensions, and enhancing data by establishing hierarchies, setting units and currencies, and adding formulas.
+Today’s data models transform raw data into useful information that can be turned into dynamic visualisations.
+Data modelling prepares the data for analysis: cleansing the data, defining the measures and dimensions, and enhancing data by establishing hierarchies, setting units and currencies, and adding formulas.